 In step 3 show – Text along with number 3 and sunlight

-Photosynthesis is a process of making food (carbohydrates or simply sugars) from simpler substances (carbon dioxide, water and minerals) in the presence of light and chlorophyll.
-Plants take in water and minerals from the soil, and carbon dioxide from the air.
+Photosynthesis is a process of making food (carbohydrates or simply sugars) from simpler substances (carbon dioxide, water, and minerals) in the presence of light and chlorophyll.
+Plants take in water and minerals from the soil and carbon dioxide from the air.
 Carbon dioxide and water combine in the presence of sunlight and chlorophyll to make glucose and oxygen.
 Glucose is a simple sugar that is then converted into a complex compound, like starch.

 We can even write an equation for this process, just like we do in math.
 Swipe down to find out.
 In fact, photosynthesis is a good example of a chemical reaction, where raw materials combine to form products.